Responding to gendered violence

 a woman or girl is killed in their home by their husband, partner or family member

-How sexual and reproductive healthcare providers support survivors
+How reproductive healthcare providers support survivors of violence

 Wherever we can, we integrate support for survivors into our work because women seek our care and services.
-Supporting survivors is an obvious and vital extension of our work helping women live healthy and autonomous lives.
+It’s an obvious and vital extension of our work helping women live healthy and autonomous lives.

-Across our global partnership, we have varied and localised guidance, training, and safeguarding measures in place, so that when a client discloses that they’ve experienced violence, MSI frontline staff can respond in three affirming ways:
+Across our global partnership, we have varied and localised training and safeguarding measures in place, so that when a client discloses that they’ve experienced violence, MSI frontline staff can respond in three affirming ways:

 Providing immediate frontline healthcare